bytex-solutions/snamp/docs/performance.md

 This page contains information about SNAMP performance tuning.

 ## RAM calculation
 The minimum RAM requirement is 2 GB.
-This amount of memory is enough to launch single resource adapter and single resource connector.
+This amount of memory is enough for launching single resource adapter and single resource connector.

 Recommended amount of memory required by SNAMP depends on number of configured adapters and connectors:
 * Single Resource Adapter memory requirement is based on number of configured attributes, notifications and operations in each connected managed resource.
 Use the following formula: ![Resource Adapter Memory](http://latex.codecogs.com/gif.latex?M=40&plus;\sum_{i=1}^{r}A\times&space;10&plus;N\times&space;5&plus;O), where `M` - amount of memory required by single Resource Adapter (in MB), `r` - number of connected managed resources, `A` - number of configured attributes for `i`-resource, `N` - number of configured notifications of `i`-resource, `O` - number of configured operations of `i`-resource